ddaghan/rawdom/README.md

 ## api

-Every html and svg tag has a corresponding function, which takes any number of parameters where if the parameter is a:
+Every html tag has a corresponding function, which takes any number of parameters where if the parameter is a:
 - json object, members are added as html attributes, including event listeners
 - html element, it is added as child
 - string, it is added as text-node child